libremahdi/penix-getopt/examples/3-implenting_parsing/Readme.md

-# Pgetopt Examples

-Here, we'll examine examples related to the pgetopt library.

-- Pay attention to the documentation!

-- don't forget to compile!

-- Perform the exercises sequentially because each example depends on the preceding examples.

 ## Pgetopt E3: implementing parsing

 Thus far, we've managed to create a `main class` and generate a series of options referred to as `flags`.
 However, we still haven't been able to process the user's **arguments**.
 We will achieve that in this example!

 The first step after defining the flags and passing them to the target class via the `pclass_set_allowed_options` function is to also send the user's arguments to `pgetopt`.
 This enables it to recognize which option the user is currently employing.
 The function `pinit_parser` is responsible for performing exactly this task for us.

-As mentioned before, `init` is a `typedef` to a tree structure within pgetopt.
+As mentioned before, `pinit` is a `typedef` to a tree structure within pgetopt.
 This tree has several branches.
 Two of them are named `palw` and `pavl`. `palw` stores the allowed options—information provided by the programmer during the software's construction. `pavl` stores the options that the user has entered.

 The function `pinit_parser` initializes the **pavl** structure.